A burst pipe is a sight that most homeowners don’t wish to see due to the extensive repairs, leaks and general inconvenience that follows.

 2. Foul Odour

 You may detect a slight odour in the water from a faucet at home that points towards a fault with your plumbing system.
-Since pipes contain all the foul sewer gases, any potential leaking pipe may cause them to seep.
-This implies that something went wrong with the plumbing system.
+Since pipes contain all the foul sewer gases, any potential leaking pipe may cause them to seep, implying that something went wrong with the plumbing system.

 The lack of water flow in sewer lines can cause leaking sewage waste to accumulate, which is the root cause of these smells.
-These issues must be addressed immediately, as they can eventually lead to a burst pipe.
+These issues must be addressed immediately, which can eventually lead to a burst pipe.

 3. Water Bill Spike